• Skip to main content

 (image via: istock)

-Cold Dough Is A No Go
+Cold Dough Is a no-go

 About a half hour to a full hour before you’re ready to start working with your dough, you’ll want to take it out of the fridge and let it get to room temperature.
 This relaxes the gluten making your pizza easier to work with, if you fail to do this your dough could become overworked and the end result is tough dough.